How much house can you afford?

 In other words, your mortgage, credit card bills, car and student loans, and other debts shouldn't break this barrier.
 To find out the amount, take your income and multiply by 0.36.

-If you’re carrying more debt, you’re going to be able to purchase less home.
+More debt equals less money available for a house payment.
 For example, if you have a monthly income of $5,000 and no other debts, you should be able to swing a home payment of $1,400 (5,000 x 0.28).

 But if you have another $600 in other monthly loan bills, that amounts to 12% of your income.
 This means you’re only going to be able to spend 24% (36 minus 12) of that income on housing, which comes out to $1,200.